jameslawler/notes/docs/portuguese/verbs/todo/partir.md

 ## Writing Prompts

-1. Descreva a jornada de um restaurante até casa.
+1. Descreva o trajeto de um restaurante até casa.
 Describe the journey from a restartuant to home.
-2. Qual é a sua jornada dos sonhos?
+2. Qual é a sua viagem de sonho?
 What is your dream journey?
-3. Você fez uma grande mudança em sua vida?
+3. Você fez uma grande mudança na sua vida?
 Have you made a major change in your life?